nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/full-text-search/elasticsearch-configure.md

     > [!NOTE]
     > You may also manually click the "Rebuild index" button to start reindexing.
 1. Enter the **Result limit**, if necessary.
 The Result limit is the maximum number of result matches that will be retrieved from the Elasticsearch server for search queries.
+1. Enter additional delimiter characters to split a search query into terms.
+Please note that search queries are always splitted by space, in addition to the entered delimiters.
 1. Click the **Save** button

 > [!NOTE]